ReadingAndThinking.com

 How to decide who to save or not to save?
 How much funding do I need to allocate?
 What are the consequences?
 The 2008 financial crisis was caused by the excessive borrowing of real estate.

-The current economic boom has relaxed the policy, demand exceeds supply, debt is higher than assets, and the financial industry binds the chain.
 Every company should have enough cash reserve to buffer the storm that may occur in the worst period.
 Bank lending should do enough background credit investigations.

 The public should make sure that the risk is bearable (sufficient income to invest).
 Pay monthly interest), take responsibility for your own words, and don’t publish information that can be devastating without investigating and thinking.